S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 ### The organizational advantage of inclusion

-Companies that create flexible, permeable boundaries gain several concrete advantages:
+All this shows that companies that create flexible, permeable boundaries gain several concrete advantages:

 1. **Access to wider talent pools** - When you accommodate diverse ways of working, you can recruit from previously untapped groups